Underground Zerø

 Underground Zerø is a British space rock band, based in Norfolk, UK.
 The band is also known as UZØ.
 While the band is often referred to as "Underground Zero" or "Underground Zer0" in print, the official name of the band includes the slashed zero in its name.
-Their sound is influenced by Hawkwind.
+Their sound is influenced by Hawkwind, with heavy guitar solos, and lyrics based on dystopian science fiction, fantasy and social commentary.